chadhietala/hedgehog/README.md

 ===============================================

-Hedgehog is a node.js utility script that will watch a directory with raw [hogan.js](http://twitter.github.com/hogan.js/) template files for changes and compile them into corresponding vanilla js files.
+Hedgehog is a node.js utility script that will watch a directory with raw [hogan.js](http://twitter.github.com/hogan.js/) template files.
+It will listen for changes and compile the raw mustache templates into compiled vanilla js files.

-The templates will be available in a global JST namespace, relative to the filepath of the raw template file.
+The templates will be available in a global T namespace (this is configurable), relative to the filepath of the raw template file.
 For instance: Let's say we create a template and save it as `./templates/user/profile.mustache`: